Dysphasic dementia, hereditary

 Dysphasic dementia, hereditary: Treatments

 There are currently no treatments that can cure or stop the progression of Lewy body dementia.
 The care of people with Lewy body dementia is aimed at minimizing symptoms and maximizing independence and the quality of life as much as possible.
 There are some medications that may help to manage some symptoms.
-Medications may include drugs that can help with cognitive symptoms, such as ...more treatments »
+Medications may include drugs that can help with ...more treatments »

 Dysphasic dementia, hereditary: Misdiagnosis